The Wall: Release and reception

-Nevertheless, the album topped the Billboard charts for 15 weeks, selling over a million copies in its first two months of sales and in 1999 was certified 23× platinum.
-It remains one of the best-selling albums of all time in the US, between 1979 and 1990 selling over 19 million copies worldwide.
+The album topped the US Billboard 200 chart for 15 weeks, selling over a million copies in its first two months of sales and in 1999, it was certified 23× platinum by the Recording Industry Association of America.
+It remains one of the best-selling albums of all time in the US, having sold over 19 million copies worldwide between 1979 and 1990.
 The Wall is Pink Floyd's second-best selling album after 1973's The Dark Side of the Moon.

 Engineer James Guthrie's efforts were rewarded in 1980 with a Grammy award for Best Engineered Recording (non-classical), and the album was nominated for the Grammy Award for Album of the Year.
 Rolling Stone placed it at number 87 on its 500 Greatest Albums of All Time list in 2003, maintaining the rating in a 2012 revised list, although this was updated to 129 with the list's 2020 revision.
-Based on such rankings, the aggregate website Acclaimed Music lists The Wall as the 166th most acclaimed album in history.
+The album was also included in the book 1001 Albums You Must Hear Before You Die.
+In 2008, The Wall was inducted into the Grammy Hall of Fame.

-The Wall, said Billy Corgan at his induction of the Floyd into the Rock and Roll Hall of Fame, was "at my tender age of fourteen… too creepy, too intense, too nihilistic.
+The Wall, said Billy Corgan at his induction of Pink Floyd into the Rock and Roll Hall of Fame, was "at my tender age of fourteen… too creepy, too intense, too nihilistic.
 And, of course, these are all the things that I believe in now… But at twenty-eight years old, it's one of the bravest records I've ever heard.
 And I really can't point to anything else that's ever summed up everything that's fucked up about life; everything that's fucked up about rock.
 It takes on politics, hero worship, rock 'n' roll, and our desires to connect with the universe, all in one fell swoop.
 It really, truly, is an amazing testament to how far they were willing to go to reach the outer limits of what's important."

 "The Wall is stupefyingly good," Waters declared in 1992.
 "Christ, what a brilliant idea that was.
 It holds together so well… And of course Dave's musical influence on that was considerable.
 Despite what has happened between us since then, I still have great respect for him as a guitarist."